 I thought that would be a GREAT idea!
-Except… I had a full time coaching practice, plus teaching cooking classes at various venues and lecturing at conferences around the country, and I was hosting a television show called Fed Up!
+Except… I had a full time coaching practice, plus teaching cooking classes at various venues, lecturing at wellness conferences around the country, and I was hosting a television show called Fed Up!

-I had a very busy schedule and couldn’t even think of taking on another full time project.
+I couldn’t even think of taking on another full time project.

-So, I didn’t get to study with Annemarie.
-Double drats!
+So, I didn’t get to study with Annemarie again.

 A few more years passed, and I was teaching a regular line-up of nighttime cooking classes at the Natural Gourmet: Nourishing Thyroid Health, Adrenal Support, Cooking for Natural Beauty, and Eat to Beat Diabetes.

-One night, while prepping in the kitchen with the “stages” (kitchen interns) we were chatting it up and getting to know each other.
-All of a sudden, the four of them completely STOPPED talking, and intently focused on chopping the vegetables.
+One night, while prepping in the kitchen with the “stages” (kitchen interns) we were chatting it up getting to know each other.
+All of a sudden, the four of them STOPPED talking and intensely focused on chopping the vegetables.